Extension Logo

 • The DED fungus produces a thread-like growth called mycelium that grows downward towards the root system.

-• In susceptible trees, the fungus is often capable of reaching the root system within the first season in which it is infected.
+• In susceptible trees, the fungus can reach the root system in the first season of infection.

-• Neighboring elm trees will form root grafts, that allow for water and nutrients to flow from one tree to the other.
+• Neighboring elm trees will form root grafts, that allow water and nutrients to flow from one tree to another.

 • Root grafts commonly occur between neighboring trees of the same species.